Greek can-do mayor bucks national trend in fixing city finances

 The ancient city was hit harder than any other by the economic crisis.
 The local unemployment rate has more than tripled to 29 percent since 2008, when the country plunged into recession.
 Joblessness is five percentage points above the national average.

-Hundreds of jobs were lost as one industry after another, including companies such as Coca Cola and Siemens, moved to cheaper, former Communist countries nearby.
+Hundreds of jobs were lost as one industry after another, including companies such as Coca Cola HLBr.AT and Siemens (SIEGn.DE), moved to cheaper, former Communist countries nearby.

 The crisis has even taken a toll on the city's renowned night life.
 Seaside cafes and clubs, usually teeming with students, are half-empty.
 Shopping streets are dotted with barricaded shops that went out of business.